This guide discusses gubbing in matched betting. Learn about betting account restrictions.

 The bookies will reduce your maximum stake or limit you to zero.
 A gubbing is usually a final decision.
 It is rare for a bookmaker to reverse your account restrictions.

-Why have I been gubbed?
+Why do I get gubbed?

 There is usually a specific reason why you get gubbed.
 The bookmaker may take a dislike to your account activity.